-QUALITY INDICATOR 1: Custody Area Not observed Yes No 2.1.1 Are cells of an adequate size for occupancy? Х 2.1.2 Do cells have appropriate furnishing, adequate lighting, heating and ventilation for fresh air and meet all requirements for Health & Safety? x 2.1.3 Are accessible and safer cells fit-for-purpose and of sufficient number to be available when required? x 2.1.4 Is the maintenance of the CCU achieved through a structured programme where faults or defects are logged and dealt with efficiently? x In summary, are the custody areas appropriately equipped and constructed for their intended use and maintained to an appropriate standard? x Free text Recommendations/Advisories/Good Practice
+QUALITY INDICATOR 1: Custody Area Not observed Yes No 2.1.1 Are cells of an adequate size for occupancy?
+X 2.1.2 Do cells have appropriate furnishing, adequate lighting, heating and ventilation for fresh air and meet all requirements for Health & Safety?
+X 2.1.3 Are accessible and safer cells fit-for-purpose and of sufficient number to be available when required?
+X 2.1.4 Is the maintenance of the CCU achieved through a structured programme where faults or defects are logged and dealt with efficiently?
+X In summary, are the custody areas appropriately equipped and constructed for their intended use and maintained to an appropriate standard?
+X Free text The cell was found to have wooden frames, facings and easily be removed from the wall, splintered and used to weapon.
+On closer inspection it was found that a corner pulled off at some point and had been glued back on.
+(S self-harm of r had indeed r as a been Recommendations/Advisories/Good Practice 2.1.2 - Recommendation - Wooden door frames, facing should be removed from the cell. gs and skirtir ngs

-QUALITY INDICATOR 2: Hygiene Not observed Yes No 2.2.1 Are all parts of the CCU used by custodies kept clean at all times, well maintained and regularly painted? x

-2.2.2 Does the service provider ensure appropriate cleaning records are maintained, audited and made available to support any reported complaint(s) or defects, or for review of maintenance, cleaning or hygiene standards? x 2.2.3 Are custodies encouraged to keep the CCU clean and tidy? Х 2.2.4 Is any graffiti or damage caused challenged, recorded and reported immediately to the appropriate authorities, i.e. SCTS or Police Scotland? x 2.2.5 If an SPS prisoner's behaviour requires them to be placed on report does the service provider do this? x 2.2.6 Are hygiene regulations and infection control standards observed and do SCTS have a process in place to deal with any incidents? x In summary, are good levels of cleanliness and hygiene observed throughout the custody areas ensuring procedures for the control of infection and biohazard incidents are followed? x Free text Recommendations/Advisories/Good Practice
+QUALITY INDICATOR 2: Hygiene Not observed Yes No 2.2.1 Are all parts of the CCU used by custodies kept clean at all times, well maintained and regularly painted?
+X 2.2.2 Does the service provider ensure appropriate cleaning records are maintained, audited and made available to support any reported complaint(s) or defects, or for review of maintenance, cleaning or hygiene standards?
+X 2.2.3 Are custodies encouraged to keep the CCU clean and tidy?
+X 2.2.4 Is any graffiti or damage caused challenged, recorded and reported immediately to the appropriate authorities, i.e. SCTS or Police Scotland? Х 2.2.5 If an SPS prisoner's behaviour requires them to be placed on report does the service provider do this?
+X 2.2.6 Are hygiene regulations and infection control standards observed and do SCTS have a process in place to deal with any incidents?
+X In summary, are good levels of cleanliness and hygiene observed throughout the custody areas ensuring procedures for the control of infection and biohazard incidents are followed?
+X Free text The cell had graffiti on the walls and the plaster had bee carved into with a hard object.
+This made it difficult for new damage and as such make the necessary reports B) CCU staff to identi fy CCU staff were found to not have any spill kits available deal with any biohazard incidents. e in the prem ises to ) Recommendations/Advisories/Good Practice 2.2.1 - Recommendation - The cell is painted to cover staff to monitor and report future damage. graffiti and a Illow C CU 2.2.6 - Advisory - Spill Kits are provided for the CCU to biohazard incidents. o deal with a ny